Cognitive training for learning, inventing, communicating, and remembering

 The Memory Dojo training-game and system

-Memory Dojo is a rigorous free-spirited training game.
-It is a psycho-nautical Lego set.
-As you begin to play the game, it immediately begins to train your memory.
-The system progressively reveals itself to you as you play.
-Over time you build-up a vocabulary of images and locations, and develop the core skills, so your speed and ease increase.
-Like a form of athletic training or a martial art, the muscles of your memory are strengthened and your proficiency escalates.
+There is no magic pill, or intimacy with electronic machinery, that can give you the ability of memory and creativity—it must be practiced.
+Like a form of athletic training or a martial art, the muscles of your mind are strengthened and your proficiency escalates.
 It’s not even a “Memory Palace,” it is a “Memory Dojo.”
 Through practice, the difficult becomes habit, the habit easy, and the easy beautiful.

 What is Perceptual-Based-Mnemonics?